 For more information, see other publications in the Subsurface Drip Irrigation series:

-Contributions to this fact sheet were made by faculty of the Cooperative Extension Service, the Agricultural Experiment Stations and universities in Arkansas, Florida, Georgia, Kansas, Louisiana, Maryland, North Carolina, South Carolina and Tennessee, and the USDA-ARS in Georgia and South Carolina.
+Contributions to this fact sheet were made by faculty of the Cooperative Extension, the Agricultural Experiment Stations and universities in Arkansas, Florida, Georgia, Kansas, Louisiana, Maryland, North Carolina, South Carolina and Tennessee, and the USDA-ARS in Georgia and South Carolina.
 Activities that resulted in the publication of this document and the companion documents listed were supported by the CSREES multi-state project S-1018, Irrigation Management for Humid and Sub-Humid Area: and the ASCE/EWRI Irrigation and Drainage Council-On-Farm Irrigation Committee-Task Committee on Subsurface Drip Irrigation Application for Humid Regions.

 Publication date: June 1, 2008